 9 who are experiencing delay in physical development, cognitive development, communication development, social or emotional development, or adaptive development.
 When the student becomes 10 years old, this code becomes an error.
-DO is accomplished in I-Star by performing an End/Add.
+DO NOT change the Disability Code in the current I-Star Plus record.
+Enter an end date the day before the Birth Date and create a new I-Star Plus record with the new Disability